RickofManc/fresh-casts/TESTING.md

 3. All elements retain integrity
 4. Fonts and images load
 5. Navigation is not impacted and nav-menu collapses as intended

-#### **Lighthouse**

-Using Lighthouse testing within Chrome Developer Tools, the website has been tested for use on Desktop and Mobile devices.
-The website scored well across all criteria, however further work was required to;
-- improve the contrast of the background to foreground for Accessibility,
-- ensure there was sufficient spacing between Footer links for mobile users,
-- transform all future images uploaded to webP format and 300x300px in size to improve page loading times.
-Site wide research to improve Best Practices is required to add security where front-end JavaScript libraries are being used, in this case, jQuery as part of the Bootstrap use which scored a 3 for Vulnerability Count."

-Testing occurred using Lighthouse within Chrome Dev Tools on 4 July 2022 with the following results:

-#### **Feature**

-Testing in Development and Production has been performed to ensure all the committed features for the MVP are working as designed.
-A table of results is available below.